I love Easy Blue Cheese Deviled Eggs, but had to avoid them because blue cheese used to be a big no no for anyone who was gluten free.

 - 1 teaspoon smoked paprika

-- Spoon or pipe the filling back into egg white and sprinkle tops with smoked paprika.
+- Spoon or pipe the filling back into the egg white and sprinkle tops with smoked paprika.

 - Cover and refrigerate at least one hour before serving.